Barbara Crosby, Pioneer in Teaching of Leadership, Recognized for ‘Selfless Dedication’

 The award, first presented in 1993, was renamed in honor of the 2000 recipient, Leslie A. Whittington of Georgetown University, who died at the Pentagon on American Flight 77 on September 11, 2001.

-Crosby will receive the award at the annual NASPAA conference in Washington, DC, in October.
+Crosby received the award at the annual NASPAA conference in Washington, DC, in October 2017.